History of Sloane Stephens in Timeline

 2017: Graduated from Indiana University East

-2018: French Open Semifinal Victory Against Keys
+2018: French Open Semifinal Victory

 In 2018, Sloane Stephens won against Madison Keys in the semifinals of the French Open to reach her second Grand Slam singles final.

-2018: Won first Premier Mandatory title
+2018: Won first Premier Mandatory title, split with Murray

-2018: Last Final and Title Since 2018
+2018: First Title and Final Since 2018

 August 2019: Reunited with Kamau Murray